bartonhammond/MyFamilyVoice-orig/docs/README.md

 *   http://cooltext.com/
 *   Use Google admin@myfamilyvoice.com account

+# Admin
+*   /admin
+*

+# Security
+* Registered
+*    can see all users
+* Verified Email
+*    can listen to audio
+*    can friend someone
+*    can accept/reject friend request
+*    can create/delete questions on self
+*    can delete/ignore/answer questions from others
+* Friended
+*    can ask questions of friend
+*    can delete their own questions
+* Subscribe
+     notified of new audio

 ## SSL process
 openssl req -out CSR.csr -new -newkey rsa:2048 -nodes -keyout privateKey.key Generating a 2048 bit RSA private key